rogolop/examplesBS/README.md

 # examplesBS
-Example stratifications of the Bernstein-Sato polynomial for plane branch deformations with constant Milnor number
+Example stratifications of the Bernstein-Sato polynomial for plane branch deformations with constant Milnor number.